Updated: Category: Architecture

 Architects turn the dials to find the optimum

-Visualizing the additional choices is like dithering - simulating shades of gray with black and white pixels.
+Visualizing the additional choices reminds me of dithering - simulating shades of gray with black and white pixels.

 If eBoy did your enterprise architecture